Kobun42/something4pshome/HomeOfflineDev_Commands.md

 Controls cache. (no, sharcs still don't work, sadly.)

 # Hotkeys
+## F1
+On older clients, this would teleport you to Harbour Studio.
+This is unused in the 1.86 Offline Client.
 ## F2
 This resets any lua game or pauses arcade games.
 ## F4